-For every "tongue" spoken by the apostles and others on the day of Pentecost in Acts 2 there was someone listening who understood that language.
-Note that all of the people present when the apostles were speaking in these tongues were Yahudiym (Jews) from "every nation under the sun" (See Acts 2:4-12).
+For every "tongue" spoken by the delegates and others on the day of Pentecost in Acts 2 there was someone listening who understood that language.
+Note that all of the people present when the delegates were speaking in these tongues were Yahudiym (Jews) from "every nation under the sun" (See Acts 2:4-12).
 Even though the speakers were mostly all of Galiyl (Galilee), every person there heard the words of the speakers in the language of his native country.

 The same thing happened in Acts 10:46 and 19:6.
 The language being spoken was understood by someone who was listening.
 Nothing "unknown" about it at all.

 Sha'uwl (Paul), in his first letter to the Korinthios (Corinthians), talked expressly about the gift of speaking in other languages.
 Note that he did not say anything about a "prayer language," but that has been assumed from what he said in 1 Korinthios 14:2.
 Here apparently some had started using words that those around them could not understand.
 Sha'uwl admonishes them to not do that in public as people would think them to be insane and this would bring discredit on the assembly.
 Still, if someone was speaking in this manner, someone had to be there to interpret what was said, so therefore it could not actually have been an "unknown tongue."
 Read the entire chapter of 1 Korinthios 14 for all of the details surrounding who should speak in tongues and when they should do so.